 The app places an icon in your launcher which you can place on your home screen.
 Anytime you tap on it, you can simply type and search for apps.
 There’s a lot more to it than just that, and you might want to check out our full coverage of Launchboard to learn more.

 When everything these days is supposedly “smart” why not your app drawer?
 You may have noticed (if you’re a fan of it) that we did not mention Smart Launcher in the list above.
 The reason is that the developers were kind enough to pack the main stand out feature of the launcher into this amazing app that you can place right in place of the app drawer icon.
-Here’s our full review.
+Here’s our full review of Smart App Drawer.